 (f) Where we have a legitimate interest – see the Information Commissioner’s Office website for further information, at https://ico.org.uk/for -organisations/guide-to-data-protection/

 Your information is securely stored on Root and Branch premises.

-We keep general data for six months.
+We keep general data for six months, our Data Management Policy (no.12) defines our rules more precisely.
 We keep ongoing case notes for one year after the case has been closed.
 We will then securely dispose of your confidential information.

 Whenever we collect or process your personal data, we will only keep it for as long as is necessary for the purpose(s) for which it was collected and for the purposes of satisfying any legal, accounting, regulatory or reporting requirements.